 - Light and darkness are in conflict, and we are in the thick of the battle.

 - Jesus IS coming back for His bride!

-Oh — “a Bible cake?” you might wonder.
-Apart from celebrating our reading this year, I wanted an object lesson to remind us that God’s Word is sweet, and something we should eat and digest.
+Oh — “a Bible cake?”
+Apart from celebrating our reading this year, this object lesson reminded us that God’s Word is sweet, and something we should eat and digest.
 (Yes, it was very sweet!)

 Thank you for your support and for following our Bible Read-a-Thon.
 Thankfully we don’t have to wait one more year to start, or keep on, communing with God through His written Word.
 It is always available—if we are!